"Thinking Outside the Box"

 Our Mission Statement

-We, the Board of Directors, Staff and Volunteers of South Florida Federal Credit Union are committed to being the first choice of our members by delivering financial services in a timely, efficient, convenient and courteous manner.
+Our Board of Directors, Staff and Volunteers are committed to being the first choice of our members by delivering financial services in a timely, efficient, convenient and courteous manner.
 We are committed to exceeding our member’s financial expectations.

 What is a Credit Union?

 A Credit Union is a not-for profit member-owned financial cooperative federally or state chartered and federally insured.
 Their not-for-profit structure greatly distinguishes them from the more common financial institutions, banks.
 By being not-for-profit, they emphasize on member care, needs and value.
-In particular, South Florida Federal Credit Union strives to support its motto of being "Not for profit, not for charity, but for service."
+In particular, credit unions strive to support the motto of being "Not for profit, not for charity, but for service."

 Credit unions of today share their origins in southern Germany where cooperative credit societies were formed by poor farmers during the mid-1840s.
 With feudalism gone, farmers were allowed to own land; however, they lacked the finances to purchase land, farming equipment, and other tools essential for operating farms.
 The struggling farmers had no choice but to seek out credit from existing credit facilities, banks.
 Unfortunately, farmers and those of lower or equal social status could not qualify for loans from such credit facilities.
 As a result, farmers and people of the like were forced to borrow money from unscrupulous money lenders at exorbitant rates of interest.
 The birth of credit societies provided a convenient place to save and borrow money at reasonable rates.
 These societies grew in vast amounts and became known as "people's banks."